google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/creating_visualizations_checklist.rst

         visualization is the best unless you try others?

-.. _generated using this color-blindness simulator.: https://www.color-blindness.com/coblis-color-blindness-simulator/
+.. _generated using this color-blindness simulator: https://www.color-blindness.com/coblis-color-blindness-simulator/
 .. _More than 1 billion people have some form of disability: https://www.who.int/en/news-room/fact-sheets/detail/disability-and-health
 .. _This article identifies some key considerations for accessible data visualizations.: http://www.storytellingwithdata.com/blog/2018/6/26/accessible-data-viz-is-better-data-viz